 - Make a basic pinch pot.
 You may find it handy to show students the above video.

-- Observe the shape of a cut apple (cross section)
+- Observe the shape of a cross-section of a real apple.

 - Squash the top and bottom of the pot to replicate the shape

 - Allow to dry (or fire in a kiln)

 - A spray of varnish or coat of clear craft glue will add a bit of glossy protection to your pots.

 So, as you can see, there are many ways that you can justify taking time out of your busy schedule to celebrate Halloween.
 Blow the cobwebs away this year with a little Halloween fun, all the while knowing that your students are having a learning experience too!

 So, it’s time to fire up your cauldron and start planning one or more of these Halloween activities!
 For more ideas, head to our Halloween Collection.